Frequently Asked Questions:

 How can I become a Dream Doctor?

 When positions in our partner hospitals become available, we will offer a 5 month training course for selected candidates.
-The course is offered in Hebrew and will accept only those who have completed the preliminary screening process and found to be qualified for our training.
+The course is offered in Hebrew and will accept only those who have completed the preliminary screening process and are found to be qualified for our training.
 Professional artists in Israel who have completed studies in theater or clowning at an accredited institution and have acting or theater experience are welcome to submit their CV to our staff for consideration.

 Do Dream Doctors only work with children?